 - 300 calories = hitting a brisk 4mph.

 “If you’re climbing hills, walking at a faster pace or using intervals in your walking routine, you are sure to increase the number of calories you burn,” adds Dr Sharma.

 Walking is good exercise buy you want to shake off a bad mood, lace up your trainers and set off on a walking meditation session.
 “Walking can most definitely improve your mood,” says Dr Sharma.
 “Studies have also shown that walking can reduce feelings of hostility and anger, and improve your sleep.”

 Professor Sale adds, “Modern living often sees a lot of stresses in both the workplace and at home, which can have an impact on your mental health.
 Walking is crucial in helping you to overcome these pressures, by giving you fresh air and clearing your mind.”

 When researchers from the Boston University School of Medicine asked people with depression to walk for 30 minutes three times a week for 16 weeks, they found it had similar mood-boosting effects to antidepressant medication.

-However, the research on this is relatively limited, and walking should not be a total replacement for adequate mental health assistance.
+However, the research on this is relatively limited, and walking - whether that's an intense walking workout or soft hiking - should not be a total replacement for adequate mental health assistance.
 Always speak to your doctor if you think you may be struggling with depression or other mental health issues.